 If you’re currently looking to bag a job in the tech industry, you could be finding it tricky to get the top jobs.
-There are now so many people applying for jobs in the technology sector that you could be competing with crowds of others for one place.
+There are now so many people applying for jobs in the technology sector that you could be competing with crowds of others in one place.
 So there is no wonder that it is now more important than ever to have a resume that shines much brighter than the rest.

 Want to know how to crack the Tech Career Bubble?